2021 ANNUAL CONFERENCE

-Together we will examine how intersecting identities influence strengths and barriers that older adults experience and discuss ways to honor lived experience by acknowledging diversity.
-Our three-day conference provides attendees with the opportunity to hear about new and innovative practices, develop new collaborative partnerships, network with colleagues from across Georgia, and leave inspired and informed to improve the lives of older adults from all backgrounds.
+Together we examined how intersecting identities influence strengths and barriers that older adults experience and discussed ways to honor lived experience by acknowledging diversity.
+Our three-day conference provided attendees with the opportunity to hear about new and innovative practices, develop new collaborative partnerships, network with colleagues from across Georgia, and leave inspired and informed to improve the lives of older adults from all backgrounds.

-Please watch the video below to learn more about our conference theme.
+Please watch the video to learn more about our conference theme.

-This track will focus on best practices to strengthen business operations and build professional capacity.
-Possible topics include workforce development, grant writing/fundraising, recruitment and retention, leadership development, strategic planning, marketing, volunteer management, program evaluation, compliance and accountability, quality improvement programs, etc.
+This track focused on best practices to strengthen business operations and build professional capacity.
+Topics included workforce development, grant writing/fundraising, recruitment and retention, leadership development, strategic planning, marketing, volunteer management, program evaluation, compliance and accountability, quality improvement programs, etc.

-This track will focus on tools and resources for those who serve older adults in an outpatient or long-term care setting.
-Innovations in treating specific diseases, drug management, and community resources for patients and partnership opportunities for medical practices are possible topics.
-In addition, this track will highlight the challenges, resources, and innovative practices addressing the mental health needs of older adults.
-Special consideration will be given to proposals addressing the opioid crisis in the older adult population.
-Please note that proposals should be applicable to a multidisciplinary audience and not only to medical professionals.
+This track focused on tools and resources for those who serve older adults in an outpatient or long-term care setting.
+Innovations in treating specific diseases, drug management, community resources for patients, and partnership opportunities for medical practices were presentation topics.
+In addition, this track highlighted the challenges, resources, and innovative practices addressing the mental health needs of older adults.
+Special consideration was given to proposals addressing the opioid crisis in the older adult population.

 Living with Dementia

-This track will focus on empowering people living with dementia and their care partners to live more fully.
-Possible topics include person-centered care, addressing the stigma of dementia, resources for people living with dementia, best practices for professionals to better serve people living with dementia, etc. Special consideration will be given to proposals that include an individual living with dementia as a presenter.
+This track focused on empowering people living with dementia and their care partners to live more fully.
+Topics included person-centered care, addressing the stigma of dementia, resources for people living with dementia, best practices for professionals to better serve people living with dementia, etc. Special consideration was given to proposals that included an individual living with dementia as a presenter.

 Advocacy and Ageism

-This track will focus on approaches, innovations, and opportunities to combat ageism and advance advocacy.
+This track focused on approaches, innovations, and opportunities to combat ageism and advance advocacy.
 Fighting ageism is necessary to truly advance the causes that are important to older adults.
-Possible topics include learning new approaches to advocacy, the power of grassroots advocacy, strategies for addressing ageism, etc.
+Topics included learning new approaches to advocacy, the power of grassroots advocacy, strategies for addressing ageism, etc.

 Well-Being & Meaningful Engagement

-This track will focus on best practices and programs being implemented to improve well-being and quality of life of older adults and caregivers/care partners.
-All aspects of well-being will be considered with particular emphasis on the importance of meaningful engagement.
-Possible topics include physical, spiritual, and emotional health, nutrition, and evidence-based prevention, etc.
+This track focused on best practices and programs being implemented to improve well-being and quality of life of older adults and caregivers/care partners.
+All aspects of well-being were considered with particular emphasis on the importance of meaningful engagement.
+Topics included physical, spiritual, and emotional health, nutrition, and evidence-based prevention, etc.